ceres707/MindColumn_backend_crm_db_public/README.md

 `zsys_user_password`

 ### and the upcoming upgrades
-- [ ] Readjust `ACCOUNT` tables _if needed_ for orthodox financial compliance; if needed.
+- [ ] Readjust `ACCOUNT` tables _if needed_ for orthodox financial compliance.
 That's going to happen via the Ruby client — and a boring financial course.
+- [ ] Optional: Rename fields that clash with reserved word and/or need square brackets, before continue with next repo.
 - [ ] Check soundness for `ISO8601` compliance in Z suffix dates and times.
 Or otherwise is a VERY good idea idk.
 - [ ] Develop a cipher mechanism for `ACCOUNT_Card` (now is reference only) and others critical.
 - [ ] On the client develop an update mech. for `ACCOUNT_Change`